BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 Now go up to the west middle area where you'll see another.
 Once it moves for the first time: D L D R R R U. Also, grab this *Max Repel* while you're here.

 Head down from here, hidden is a *Yellow Shard*.
 You'll see a **Phantump** wandering around.
 It is vital for an event later that you get a female one here, so reset if it's not.
-Head all the way north afterwards, and past another Phantump, step on the tile, then head in to and get Griselda's Treasure 2: a *Dawn Stone*!
+Head all the way north afterwards, and past another Phantump, step on the tile, then head in to and get Griselda's Treasure 2: a *Dawn Stone* and the *Ariados Crest*!

+This is our first Crest.
+Aevium's Crests, not to be confused with Fodlan's Crests, are unique held items that give the species in question unique strengths to make them better.
+Ariados gets increased speed and always deals Critical Hits against slowed or poisoned targets, making it a prime candidate for a team sporting Sticky Web or Toxic Spikes.

 Loop back around to the lower middle, where the trainers are.